ImranJaved1073/SQE-EMS-Testing/README.md

-# EMS CI/CD Pipeline Documentation
+# EMS Jenkins CI/CD Pipeline for Automated Testing and Deployment

 ## **Overview**
 This repository contains the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the EMS (Emergency Management System) project.
 The pipeline is set up using **Jenkins** to automate the processes of building, testing, and deploying the application.